MAFiA303/workshop_essential_data_science_toolkit/readme.md

 ## Python built-in libraries & functions
-here is a list of the built-in [Pbuilt-in libraries](https://docs.python.org/3/library/index.html) in latest python version.
+here is a list of the [built-in libraries](https://docs.python.org/3/library/index.html) in latest python version.
 Some of the most common libraries are:
 * os
 * math